SushreeSwain/Shortify/README.md

 ## 📌 Notes

-- This app does **not** save QR codes — it just shows them when needed.
+- This app does **not** save QR codes, it just shows them when needed.
 - No login or signup is required.
 - You can add features like user accounts later if you want.